 Richard Knill Freeman

 Richard Knill Freeman was born in 1840 in Stepney.
 His father was a draper and his mother ran private schools.
 Little is known of his early life; from 1854 to 1860 he was articled to the architect George Rake of Portsea, and between 1861 and 1863 seems to have been working in both Portsmouth and Bolton.
 His obituary in the Building News states that "In the early sixties Mr Freeman gained some distinction as an architect at Derby, where for a time he had an office", (although as Building News gets his name wrong this may not be the most reliable information; Derby is not mentioned in his RIBA nomination papers).
 He moved to Bolton in about 1865 living first in Manchester Road, then at Haulgh Hall.
-He eventually settled in about 1874 at 114 Radcliffe Road where he lived until his death in 1904.
+He eventually settled in about 1874 at 114 Radcliffe Road where he lived until his death from pneumonia in 1904.

 His original office seems to have been Haulgh Hall, Bolton; he then moved to 17 Wood Street where he remained for the rest of his working life.
 In his capacity as Diocesan Surveyor of Ecclesiastical Dilapidations he also had an office at Diocesan Chambers, 51 South King Street, Manchester.